Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 ## Plugins to the rescue!

-As I have already pointed out, the solutions that put variant selection entirely within the package manager areen't very flexible.
+As I have already pointed out, the solutions that put variant selection entirely within the package manager aren't very flexible.
 They could only work if the list of valid variants is largely fixed, or at least predictable.
 To sidestep this limitation, we need a more distributed architecture, one where each package can independently devise how to select between its variants.